Rada Iveković: Research

 Iveković's research interests include comparative philosophy (Asian philosophy, particularly Indian, and Western), feminist theory and feminist philosophy as well as political philosophy.

 In particular, the following aspects have been of intellectual inspiration for Iveković's work: contemporary European philosophy, postmodern philosophy, Orientalism in (Western) philosophy, the feminine in philosophy, issues of nation, state und citizenship, problems of nationalism, of violence and war, European identity issues, and democracy.

 Iveković's other interests include: literary theory and literary criticism, religion and mythology, gender studies and women writers, anthropology, and contemporary French philosophy in particular.

 Political positioning

 Iveković holds that the inequality of the sexes (Inégalité des sexes) and other alterities, inequalities, exclusions, subordinating inclusions (e.g. through discrimination by gender, national citizenship, ethnicity, colonization) leads to a fatal partitioning of reason ("Le partage de la raison").
 On the war events on the territory of Yugoslavia she takes an explicitly anti-patriarchal, anti-racist and non-nationalist stance.

+In 1992, Iveković was among five Croatian feminist intellectuals — alongside Slavenka Drakulić, Dubravka Ugrešić, Vesna Kesić, and Jelena Lovrić — targeted by a coordinated nationalist media campaign in the Croatian press, branded collectively as "Vještice iz Ria" (Witches from Rio) for their anti-nationalist positions during the Yugoslav Wars.

 In 1997 Iveković published a study on gender/sex in philosophy, taking issue with Jean-François Lyotard.

 In 2017, Iveković has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.